Colorado State coach 'tired' of all the Colorado and Deion Sanders hype ahead of Rocky Mountain Showdown

 The glasses and hat comment is clearly directed at the Pro Football Hall of Famer Sanders.
 He’s done numerous televised interviews with a hat and sunglasses on inside.
 In an interview aired before Colorado’s Week 1 game against TCU, he even gave Fox’s Erin Andrews a pair of sunglasses.

+“Why would you talk about us when we don’t talk about nobody,” Sanders told his team.
+“All we do is go out here, work our butts off and do our jobs on the field.
+But when they give us ammunition, they done messed around and made it [personal].”

+“It was just going to be a good game.
+They messed around and made it [personal].”

-You can also bet that Sanders and his team are going to attempt to use Norvell's comments as motivation.
-Sanders said after his team's win at TCU that he keeps "receipts" and his son Shedeur Sanders said he felt the team was disrespected by Nebraska ahead of its Week 2 win when the Huskers gathered at midfield ahead of the game.
-The theme of Colorado's season through the first two weeks has been an us vs. them mentality.
+The elder Sanders said after his team's win at TCU that he keeps "receipts" and his son Shedeur Sanders said he felt the team was disrespected by Nebraska ahead of its Week 2 win when the Huskers gathered at midfield ahead of the game.
+The theme of Colorado's season through the first two weeks has been an us-vs.-them mentality and Norvell did nothing to dissuade that theme from continuing with what he said Wednesday night.

 Colorado State is also looking to end a five-game Colorado win streak in the series that dates back to 2015.
 Colorado State’s last win came in 2014 with a 31-17 win.
 The teams haven’t played since 2019, but Colorado has won the last four games by a combined 104 points.